Rich04/Sinatra-/poem.md

-# Sinatra-
+#The Gods are Dead?
 Github repo
-    The gods are dead?
+    _The gods are dead?
 Perhaps they are!
-Who knows?
+Who knows?_
     Living at least in Lempriere undeleted,
     The wise, the fair, the awful, the jocose,
     Are one and all, I like to think, retreated